-Subsection 9(2) - Responding to conflicts of interest
+Subsection 10(2) - Responding to conflicts of interest

-We expect that a derivatives firm's policies and procedures for managing conflicts to allow the firm and its staff to
+We expect that a derivatives firm's policies and procedures for managing conflicts should allow the firm and its staff to

-- identify conflicts of interest, - determine the level of risk, to both the derivatives firm and a derivatives party, that a conflict of interest raises, and - respond appropriately to conflicts of interest.
+- · identify conflicts of interest, - determine the level of risk, to both the derivatives firm and a derivatives party, that a conflict of interest raises, and - respond appropriately to conflicts of interest.

-When responding to any conflict of interest, we expect the derivatives firm to consider the fair dealing obligation in section 8 as well as any other standard of care that may apply when dealing with or advising a derivatives party.
+When responding to any conflict of interest, we expect the derivatives firm to consider the fair dealing obligation in section 9 as well as any other standard of care that may apply when dealing with or advising a derivatives party.

-We are of the view that there are three methods that are generally reasonable to respond to a conflict of interest, depending on the circumstances: avoidance, control and disclosure.
+There are three methods that are generally reasonable to respond to a conflict of interest, depending on the circumstances: avoidance, control and disclosure.